More charged with crimes, but fewer youths

 Of those charged in 2011 with offences of narcotics as their principal offence, close to 81 per cent had Norwegian citizenship, which is almost the same share as the preceding two years.
 The increase in the number charged with offences of narcotics is mostly due to an increase among Norwegian citizens with offences of narcotics as their principal offence; almost 700 more than in 2010, but there were also 300 more persons with a foreign citizenship charged with offences of narcotics as their principal offence (see figure).

 In general, there has been a considerable increase in the number of persons with foreign citizenship charged during the preceding years, but the increase is less than the general increase of foreign nationals in the population (see Population statistics).
 In addition to the Norwegian citizens and the foreign citizens resident in Norway, others stay in Norway for shorter or longer periods of time.
 The number of charged persons who are registered as a resident of another country is, however, higher than in previous years, and made up 7.5 per cent of all persons charged with crimes in 2011.

 Highest recidivism among young men

-Half of all men charged in 2005 were also charged during the subsequent five-year period, and in the age group 15-17, two out of three were repeat offenders.
-As in previous years, the share of repeat offenders falls substantially with age among men.
+Almost half of all men charged in 2006 were also charged during the subsequent five-year period, and in the age group 15-17 years, two out of three were repeat offenders.
+As in previous years, the share of repeat offenders fell substantially with age among men.
 Around one in every three women were repeat offenders, and the difference between the various age groups is much less pronounced among the women than the men.
 However, among women, the highest share of repeat offenders is not among the youngest, but among those in the age group 25-29 years, with 37 per cent.